abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-16-hello-world-in-5-different-languages.markdown

 "Hello, World!" in Java
 ===

-Java is different kind of language.
+Java is a different kind of language.
 It is actually compiled to bytecode, which computers do not understand.
 Once compiled, this bytecode needs to be interpreted by a JVM (Java Virtual Machine), a special kind of program that will tell the computer what it should do based on the bytecode.
-Because the way it works, bytecode can be run anywhere!
-Or at least anywhere as long as there's a JVM running on that computer.
+Because the way it works, bytecode can be runned everywhere!
+Or at least everywhere as long as there's a JVM running on that computer.

 It also uses the Object-Oriented paradigm of dealing with code, so it is quite different to use as well.
-Here's how we can display "Hello, World!" in French using Java:
+Here's how we can display "Hello, World!" in French, using Java:

 {% highlight java %}
 package com.abbluiz.helloworld;